PhyPiDAQ/PhyPiDAQ.github.io/README.md

 The older version Raspbian "stretch" of the Raspberry Pi operating system ist supported by the [legacy version](https://github.com/GuenterQuast/PhyPiDAQ).

+#### Installation

+The necessary steps to install PhyPiDAQ on a Raspberry Pi are documented in this [shell script](install_phypidaq.sh).
+See full documentation for details.

 #### Currently available Documentation